ANALYSIS-UBS swallows doomed Credit Suisse, casting shadow over Switzerland

 Still, it won't be all plain sailing for UBS.

-The bank faces risks to complete the deal, potential litigation charges while regulators may ask the lender to hold more capital in the future, said analysts at Jefferies.
+The bank faces risks to complete the deal, potential litigation charges, and regulators may ask the lender to hold more capital in the future, said analysts at Jefferies.

 Crucially, management will be distracted by this deal for many months, maybe years, they said.